The myths (and sexism) behind the first person to see our risen Lord.

 Mk 16.9 So what is meant by “seven demons”?
 All the vices.
 The week is understood as “seven days,” so the number seven rightly means “everything.”
 And since the seven demons had Mary, she was full of every vice.
 Homily 33.1

 Now yes, sometimes that’s how it happens.
 And sometimes not.
 Mary might’ve been a sinner; we all sin.
-But Mary might just as easily have gone to a pagan “physician” for help, the pagan called upon his gods for help, and Mary wound up infested.
+But Mary might just as easily have gone to a pagan “physician” for help—and

 Is there any truth to the stories about Mary’s sexual past?
 Well, plenty of devout people have had a not-so-devout past.
 Lots of pagans are promiscuous.
 Some of ’em even dabbled in whoring.
 But there’s simply no evidence Mary the Magdalene falls into this category.
 We have no business saying it’s who she used to be: We don’t know what she used to be, other than possessed, and Jesus freed her.
 Anything more is slander against a fellow Christian.